boaks/zephyr-coaps-client/README.md

 ### Install Tools and Tool-Chains

 Basically, this requires to follow [Developing with Zephyr](https://docs.zephyrproject.org/latest/develop/index.html).
 Though for now only the [Nordic Semiconductor Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) is supported, it may be easier to go through [Getting started with Thingy:91](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html).
+This also required, if you want to update your modem firmware.

+Please check the proper installation of your tools building some of the provided samples there (e.g. [zephyr/samples/basic/blinky](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic/blinky) or/and [nrf/samples/nrf9160/udp](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/nrf9160/udp)).

 **Note:** both, the zephyr's "developing" and Nordic Semiconductor's "getting started" has changed and may change over time and so it's hard to give good advice.
-Currently I have good experience with [Nordic Semiconductor - Installing manually](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html) and Ubuntu 20.04 (support for 18.04 has been removed).
-Installing [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/download#infotabs) and apply the "Toolchain Manager" app works as well on Ubuntu 20.04.
-Start the terminal from that app to ge a cmd console with a proper environment.
+Currently I have good experience with [Nordic Semiconductor - Installing manually](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html) and Ubuntu 20.04.
+Installing [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/download#infotabs) and apply the "Toolchain Manager" app works as well on Ubuntu 20.04  (support for 18.04 has been removed for the `nRF Connect for Desktop`).
+To use this toolchain-manager-installation after installing, start a terminal from that app to get a command console with an setup environment.

 ![Toolchain Manager](./docu_images/toolchain_manager.png)

-Please check the proper installation of your tools building some of the provided samples there (e.g. [zephyr/samples/basic/blinky](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic/blinky) or/and [nrf/samples/nrf9160/udp](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/nrf9160/udp)).
+The toolchain-manager-installation also requires a slightly modified sources download, see ["Download the Sources into an available zephyr workspace"](#download-the-sources-into-an-available-zephyr-workspace)

 ### Download the Sources